middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/ssm/+page.md

 Parameters to fetch can be defined by path and by name (not mutually exclusive).
 See AWS docs [here](https://aws.amazon.com/blogs/mt/organize-parameters-by-hierarchy-tags-or-amazon-cloudwatch-events-with-amazon-ec2-systems-manager-parameter-store/).

-Parameters can be assigned to the function handler's `context` object by setting the `setToContext` flag to `true`.
+Parameters can be published to `context.middyContext.ssm` by setting the `setToContext` flag to `true`.
 By default all parameters are added with uppercase names.

 The Middleware makes a single API request to fetch all the parameters defined by name, but must make an additional request per specified path.
 This is because the AWS SDK currently doesn't expose a method to retrieve parameters from multiple paths.